CloudLabs-Samples/EduLabs/Demo/azure/demo-vmaas-kaliLinux.md

+# CloudLabs Demo for CCU: Kali Linux

+## Overview
-# Demo Lab : Kali Linux Virtual machine with Visual Studio Code
+This lab environment has a Kali Linux Virtual machine with all the necessary tools pre-installed.

+**Tools Pre-installed**:
+- LibreOffice
+- Docker
+- Git
+- GIMP
+- Visual Studio Code

 ## Overview
 This lab environment has a Kali Linux Virtual machine with Visual Studio Code